raspberrypilearning/getting-started-with-minecraft-pi/worksheet.md

 ### Set block

-You can set blocks at a given set of coordinates with `mc.setBlock()`:
+You can place a single block at a given set of coordinates with `mc.setBlock()`:

 ```python
 x, y, z = mc.player.getPos()